blurbdust/blurbdust.github.io/README.md

 b = ((2501030303*x^3) / 6) - (72499767706*x^2) + ((25212502555537*x) / 6) - 81160630144619
 ```

-The mistep we took was taking the entire polynomial substituting in our x values and trying to use that ending number as the key.
+The misstep we took was taking the entire polynomial substituting in our x values and trying to use that ending number as the key.
 It in fact did not work.
 From here we got stuck.
 I went back to the Medium article and they said the last constant is the secret.
 So I took this and tried to use that as the key.
 IT also did not work.
-Eventually it was announced the key was `hex(secret1)` concatentated with `hex(secret2)` then decoding those hex values as ascii and the characters given back are the key.
+Eventually it was announced the key was `hex(secret1)` concatenated with `hex(secret2)` then decoding those hex values as ascii and the characters given back are the key.
 I tried this with the same constant from the end and I got back unprintable characters.
 I also tried mod'ing `81160601042287` by `p` and trying this but also had no luck.
 This is when another team finished the challenge.
 Did you notice my mistake?
 I dropped the `-` symbol.
 Taking the `-81160601042287 mod p = 1898990178`.
 Then using this value and do the dance of `hex(1898990178) + hex((-81160630144619 % 2500000001))` we get `0x71304a62 + 0x6f743966` and then by removing the `0x` we get `71304a626f743966`.
 Decoding this from hex to ascii we get `q0Jbot9f`.

 ### Solution
 By using the URL given from https://minictf.secdsm.org/yaaaaaaaaaaaaaaaa/ of https://minictf.secdsm.org/XXXXXXXX/solve.html and replacing the X's with the `q0Jbot9f` we get https://minictf.secdsm.org/q0Jbot9f/solve.html and